List of equipment of the Australian Army: Anti-ship

+Under LAND 8113 Phase 2, (Note: "LAND 8113 Phase 2 - Second Long Range Fires Regiment merges all remaining phases of LAND 8113 and includes LAND 4100 Phase 2 Land Based Maritime Strike".) a deployable land-based anti-ship missile capability will be acquired.
+Kongsberg Defence Australia and Thales Australia offered the StrikeMaster a Naval Strike Missile system based on the Bushmaster Protected Mobility Vehicle utility variant.
+Lockheed Martin offered the M142 HIMARS system with the Precision Strike Missile Increment 2 which has "a multi-mode seeker to engage moving and maritime targets".

+The Defence Strategic Review released in April 2023 recommended that the program be accelerated and expanded.
+In January 2025, the government placed an order for 44 Bushmaster vehicles to be used for the command and control of the new missile system.
+In April 2026, the Australian government announced that it had selected the M142 HIMARS system with the Precision Strike Missile.

 Air defence

 Under LAND 19 Phase 7B, the RBS 70 Short Range Ground Based Air Defence system will be replaced by the enhanced National Advanced Surface to Air Missile System (NASAMS), with CEA Technologies Active Electronically Scanned Array (AESA) radars, and the AN/AAS-52 Multispectral Targeting System (MTS-A).
 The system comprises a CEA Operational (CEAOPS) AESA search radar, fitted on a Rheinmetall HX77 truck, a 5m telescoping mast and housing mounted on a Hawkei PMV, and a Kongsberg Fire Distribution Centre (FDC), mounted on a HX40M truck together with a Mk2 canister launcher.
 The system also has a smaller, mobile CEA Tactical (CEATAC) AESA fire-control radar fitted to a Hawkei PMV, and a high-mobility launcher (HML) fitted to the Hawkei PMV.
 The Mk2 canister launcher and the high mobility launcher will be configured to launch the AIM-120C-7 Advanced Medium-Range Air-to-Air Missile (AMRAAM).
 An initial order of two batteries, consisting of a number of canisters and/or HML, a MTS-A EO/IR, FDC and a CEATAC; was placed in June 2019 with initial operational capability scheduled for 2022–23.